cmordi/monkeypox/README.md

 - Countries affected (ranked)
 - Common symptoms
 - Age distribution
-- Predictive (dataset may be to small to run a proper ML algo)
+- Predictive (dataset may be too small to run a proper ML algo)